usdot-fhwa-stol/carma-carla-integration/README.md

 ```

-### CARMA Platform config
+### CARMA Platform Config
-The CARMA Config for the simulation currently cannot be pulled from docker hub.
+CARMA Config for the simulation currently cannot be pulled from docker hub.
 It requires local docker build for the image.

 1. Clone the source code of CARMA config from github:
 ```sh